stevedsun/stevedsun.github.io/posts/2022/implementing-prometheus-exporter-for-fluentbit/index.md

 ## Building so file and running in Fluent-bit

-The last but not least, building golang plugin into so file.
+Last but not least, building Golang plugin into so file.

 ```bash
 go build -buildmode=c-shared -o out_prom_exporter.so prom_exporter.go